 Step 2: We prepare the abutment teeth.
 After this, we take an impression of your teeth on a mold that serves as a model.
 When this is completed, we will fit in a temporary bridge to protect your exposed gums and teeth while the bridge is being made.

 Step 3: Once the bridge is created, we will call you in for your second visit.
 During this visit, the temporary bridge will be removed and the permanent one will be inserted.
-We will thoroughly ensure that it fits well and comfortably.

 Benefits of Dental Bridges